[Anunuvagnei/Updated 21 July 2020]

 Mogo ker dono eda don va.
 “I can give food to you.”
 Lit., “I can that I give food to you.”

 Vokvavo ker itis.
 “I told you to go.”
 Lit., “I said that you go.”

 Vokvavo don va ker itis.
 Lit., “I said to you that you go.”

 Vono ker vido troba.
 “I want to see the town.”
 Lit., “I want that I see the town.”

 Past tense +av+: vidavo “I saw, have seen”; future tense +is+: vidiso “I will see.”

 Suffixes +ont+ei and +en+ei form participles: vidontei “seeing”; videnei “seen.”

-[Less common is the past active participle in +usei: Vidusei tojei doma, anugumavit don polja.
+[Less common, and more frequent in written Devra, is the past active participle in +usei: Vidusei tojei doma, anugumavit don polja.
 “Having seen the house, he returned to the city”.]

 an “hey”; apan “after”; delen “for”; don “to”; dun “during”; gin “of”; giren “without”; kon “with”; nuden “using, with”; perin “about, around”; pon “from”; pron “before”; ran “because of”; terkun “through, by”; un “at”; upren “over, above.”